sirthias/parboiled2/README.rst

 .. code:: Scala

-    libraryDependencies += "org.parboiled" %% "parboiled" % "2.1.8"
+    libraryDependencies += "org.parboiled" %% "parboiled" % "2.2.0"

-The latest released version is **2.1.8**.
-It is available for Scala 2.11, 2.12, 2.13 as well as scala.js 0.6 and scala native.
+The latest released version is **2.2.0**.
+It is available for Scala 2.12, 2.13 as well as scala.js 1.0.

 *parboiled2* has only one single dependency that it will transitively pull into your classpath: shapeless_ (currently version 2.3.3).